cristiangomeze/Template/readme.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-This is where your description should go.
+This is a wrapper to use the [phpword template](https://phpword.readthedocs.io/en/latest/templates-processing.html), which allows you to have the final document rendered in the browser.
 Take a look at [contributing.md](contributing.md) to see a to do list.

 ## Installation